marc3linho/OrangeClock/README.md

 ## Acknowledgement:

-Thank you [gobrrr](https://www.gobrrr.me/) for your tips on 3d printing and discussing the idea :-)
+Thank you [gobrrr](https://www.gobrrr.me/) for your help on 3d printing and discussing the idea :-)